Painter license requirements by state: A comprehensive guide

 New York

-New York State does not require painters licenses; however, there are requirements at the local government level.
+New York State does not require a painter’s license at the state level; however, there are requirements at the local government level.
+Businesses must also register their business.

 For example, painters in New York City require a Home Improvement Contractor License, which the NYC Department of Consumer Affairs awards.
-You will need to write an exam and show proof of insurance to obtain a license.
+Applicants must pass a Home Improvement exam and show proof of insurance to obtain a license.
 The license lasts for two years and must then be renewed.

 North Carolina